Battle of Wake Island: Prelude

-The Marines were armed with six 5-inch (127 mm)/51 cal pieces, originating from the old battleship Texas; twelve 3 in/50 cal anti-aircraft guns (with only a single working anti-aircraft director among them); eighteen .50 in Browning heavy machine guns; and thirty .30 in heavy, medium and light water- and air-cooled machine guns.
+The Marines were armed with six 5-inch (127 mm)/51 cal pieces, originating from the old battleship Texas; twelve 3 in/50 cal anti-aircraft guns (with only a single working anti-aircraft director among them); eighteen .50 in Browning heavy machine guns; and thirty .30 in heavy, medium, and light water- and air-cooled machine guns.

+The Marines were still equipped with the bolt-action M1903 Springfield rifle (firing 30-06), as they had yet to switch over to the semi-automatic M1 Garand rifle.
+Other small arms included Thompson submachine guns and pistols in .45 caliber, as well as hand grenades.

+One of the tasks of the newly built air base was resupplying B-17 bombers transiting the Pacific Ocean.

 On 28 November, naval aviator Commander Winfield S. Cunningham, USN reported to Wake to assume overall command of U.S. forces on the island.
-He had 10 days to examine the defenses and assess his men before war broke out.
+He had ten days to examine the defenses and assess his men before war broke out.
+The United States had two Tambor-class U.S. submarines operating around Wake Island.

 On 6 December, Japanese Submarine Division 27 (Ro-65, Ro-66, Ro-67) was dispatched from Kwajalein Atoll to patrol and blockade the pending operation.
+The attack would start with air raids, these were from Japanese island bases in Kwajalein to south, and the invasion fleet for the amphibious assault was also being assembled.
+The date of the coming attack on Wake would be 8 December 1941, but it was the same time as the 7 December 1941 Pearl Harbor attack because it was on the other side of the date line.

+Initial airstrike and bombings

-December 7 was a clear and bright day on Wake Island.
-Just the previous day, Major Devereux did a practice drill for his Marines, which happened to be the first one done because of the great need to focus on the island's defenses.
-The drill went well enough that Major Devereux commanded the men to rest on the Sabbath and take their time relaxing, doing laundry, writing letters, thinking, cleaning, or doing whatever they wished.
+Sunday 7 December 1941 was a clear and bright day on Wake Island.
+Just the previous day, Devereux ordered a practice drill for his Marines, which happened to be the first one done because of the great need to focus on the island's defenses.
+The drill went well enough that Devereux commanded the men to rest and take their time relaxing, doing laundry, writing letters, thinking, cleaning, or doing whatever they wished.